Srizon143005/Savings-Tracker-Java-Project/README.md

 1. All works are done on file, so data loss is not an issue.
 2. This application gives you advice in "Status" Tab.

-Developed By: NetBeans
+Developed By: NetBeans<br>
 Version: 8.0.2

 This project is still under development.
 Development Criteria:
 1. A more efficient way of giving advice.
 2. A more awesome user interface.

-Q. How to use this project?
+Q. How to use this project?<br>
 A. Well, first of all download it as zip file &amp; then unzip it.
 Now open-up Netbeans &amp; go to open project.
 Now select the folder that contains these files.
 Hit select folder.

-Q. Can I use it for my project?
+Q. Can I use it for my project?<br>
 A. Why not?

-Q. Can I pull requests to make some changes in this project?
+Q. Can I pull requests to make some changes in this project?<br>
 A. Yeah!
 Sure!
 That's why it has been uploaded in GitHub.